muritane/coordination-architecture/executability_constraint.md

 What appear as partial executions—simulations, pilots, rehearsals, proofs of concept—are executions of **related but distinct representations**, operating under:

-* substituted systems,
+- substituted systems,
-* relaxed invariant enforcement,
+- relaxed invariant enforcement,
-* truncated horizons.
+- truncated horizons.

-Gradual exposure arises not from partial execution, but from:
+Gradual exposure arises from:

-* horizon slicing,
+- horizon slicing,
-* system substitution,
+- system substitution,
-* staged commitment across interfaces.
+- staged commitment across interfaces.

 Structural accountability begins only where execution is **irretractable in the target system over the target horizon**.